Non-Stationary Critical Phenomena: Expanding The Critical Point: Discussion

 Remarkably, the type of pseudo-criticality that we have reported can circumvent {\it all} of the aforementioned issues: it corresponds to a finite region of phase space, and therefore does not require unrealistic fine tuning; fluctuations manifest at the scale of the macroscopic features, but the system is not formally scale-free, and; the dynamics is characterised by finite timescales.
 Based on this high-level rationale, the extent to which our findings can have a bearing on biological complexity therefore appears an pertinent and outstanding question.

 Indeed, there are many questions for which we don't currently have answers.
-What is the nature of higher dimensional versions of bQSAPs, where a continuous symmetry is broken, rather than the discrete one considered in this work?
-What are the statistics and scaling properties of the liquid and gaseous domains in the meso-phase separated region?
-And can this be derived from the dynamics?
+For example, what is the nature of higher dimensional versions of bQSAPs, where a continuous symmetry is broken, rather than the discrete one considered in this work?
+Recent work on active Brownian particles is suggestive that higher dimension can potentially suppress many of the anomalous features reported here \cite{othman_phase_2025}, although further work in the area is needed.
+Equally, there is considerable interest in non-reciprocal interactions in active matter--- including quorum-sensing particles \cite{duan_phase_2025}--- and it would be interesting to ascertain the extent to which our observations can be recapitulated in those systems, where travelling fronts, pattern-formation, and chaoticlike behaviours have been reported in the context of the non-reciprocal Cahn-Hilliard \cite{saha_scalar_2020,brauns_phase-space_2020,brauns_nonreciprocal_2024} and related models \cite{mason_dynamical_2025}.
+Finally, several remaining open questions revolve around the scaling and/or statistics of emergent features.
+For example, what are the statistics and scaling properties of the liquid and gaseous domains in the meso-phase separated region?
+What are the dynamical critical exponents, and how do we make sense of them in light of our anomalous phase structure?
 What are the scaling properties of the coarsening mechanism \cite{bray_coarsening_2003}?
+And do the distinct regimes (particularly pseudo-criticality) exhibit hyperuniformity and/or giant number fluctuations \cite{zheng_universal_2024,fernandez-nieves_hyperuniform_2024}?
 As a result, we welcome all further work that aims to shed new light on broad questions at the intersection of criticality and non-equilibrium transport.

 \begin{appendix}